green-party-dublin-central/nh-web/site/content/post/dart-for-cabra.md

 If this station is not built as part of the current project works it is my fear that the station will not be built for a number of years.

+### Iarnród Éireann public meeting

+Iarnród Éireann will host a series of public briefing webinars to present the Emerging Preferred Option and allow the public to pose questions to the DART+ South West project team.
+A meeting for residents from the Cabra area will be on **Thursday 27th May at 19:00hrs**.
+To register to attend this webinar, please email [DARTSouthWest@irishrail.ie](mailto:DARTSouthWest@irishrail.ie?subject=Please%20send%20me%20the%20link%20for%20the%20Cabra%20webinar) stating that you would like to join the Cabra webinar and you will be issued with a link to join.

 ### Have your say

 You can either [make your own submission to Irish Rail](https://www.dartplus.ie/en-ie/projects/dart-south-west/public-consultation-round-1/how-to-engage-contact-us) by 5pm on 23 June 2021 or co-sign my submission (attached) calling for a station in Cabra by providing your details below.